containing all the main documents in the information pack.

 |Network of Excellence now launched.
 Please visit the CAS website for details.|

 , explaining the key strategic choices and actions for schools to teach Computer Science

 - A summary of the Royal Society Report 'Computing in Schools: Shut down or restart?'

-- Computer Science as a schools subject, draws on the experience of the Computing at School Group and explains what Computer Science is, and why it is strategically important.
-It begins with a 4-page summary, followed by appendices that provide further background.
+, draws on the experience of the Computing At School group, explaining what Computer Science is and why it is strategically important.
+It begins with a four-page summary, followed by appendices that provide further background.

-- Computer Science - a curriculum for schools, is the CAS curriculum for Computer Science, mentioned by Mr Gove in his January BETT speech, written by a group of teachers, academics and industry researchers, and endorsed by BCS, Microsoft, Google and Intellect.
+, is the CAS curriculum for Computer Science, mentioned by Mr Gove in his January BETT speech, written by a group of teachers, academics and industryresearchers, and endorsed by BCS, Microsoft, Google and Intellect.

-- A curriculum framework for Computer Science and Information Technology.
-Computer Science is a crucial academic strand of school education, but a rounded education in computational thinking and digital systems is broader.
+.
+Computer Science is a crucial academic strand of school education, but a rounded education in Computational Thinking and digital systems is broader.
 This document puts the pieces together, covering what is currently called ICT.

-- Network of Computer Science Teaching Excellence.
-BCS and CAS are currently seeking expressions of interest in joining a network of Computer Science teaching excellence consisting of five hundred schools together with universities.
+.
+BCS and CAS have sought expressions of interest in joining a network of Computer Science teaching excellence, consisting of five hundred schools together with universities.
 Please read this document for more details.